open-goal/jak-project/doc/decompiler_changelog.md

 - Many more useless `set!`s will be removed
 - Stores into arrays are supported
 - Fixed bug where unused/eliminated temporaries would sometimes be used as the result of a block

+## Version 3
+- Normal use of the process pointer will now show up as `pp`.
+Weird use will still be weird.
+- `(method-of-object ...)` will now be recognized
+- Accessing the address of a variable element of an inline array is supported in some cases.
+More examples are needed before all work.
+But for example: `(&-> v0-0 stack (-> v0-0 allocated-length))` where `stack` is an `uint8 :dynamic`.
+- Cleaned up unneeded casts floating point constant `0.0`.
+- Support for `fmin`/`fmax`
+- Fixed a bug where integer `abs` appeared instead of `fabs`.
+- Some support for float -> integer conversions, but it is not 100% yet.
+- Eliminate inserted coloring moves for function arguments that use `mtc1`.
+- Support for `>=` for signed numbers.